How to create a niche accounting focus at your firm

 You don't have to limit your clients to those within walking distance.
 But if you're surrounded by businesses of a particular type, it makes sense to try to win them as clients.
 Once you've built a local niche, you can start to expand further afield.

 Above all, you should be looking for a profitable niche.
-You might have a lot of regular clients in the same industry.
+You might have a lot of regular clients in the same field.
 But if they're not profitable, that's not the ideal niche for you.
 Keep looking until you find one that ticks all the boxes.
 Alternatively, look for the niche that you are passionate about, then work out how you can make money from it.

 Many firms provide general accounting services to a wide range of businesses.
 But sometimes it can be more lucrative to specialise.